aws-samples/amazon-personalize-samples/next_steps/operations/ml_ops/README.md

 ## Configuration

-To use this deployment you will need to propperly setup a **parameter file**.
+To use this deployment you will need to properly setup a **parameter file**.
 The parameter file contains all the necessary information to create the resources on Amazon Personalize.
 It fetches the parameters using the [boto3 personalize client](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/personalize.html).